sanjitkaur/sanjitkaur_portfolio/README.md

 ---

 ## 🎯 Objective
-Electronics and Communications Engineer specializing in *VLSI Design & Verification, with expertise in **SystemVerilog, **Verilog, and advanced **digital design principles*.
+Electronics and Communications Engineer specializing in VLSI Design & Verification, with expertise in SystemVerilog, Verilog, and advanced digital design systems.
 Passionate about developing semiconductor technologies and enhancing verification workflows.

 ---